mylescarey2019/DormRoommateFinder/TestCases.md

 1. new user navigates to survey page and fully fills out profile and answers all survey questions
    1. database results
-      1. new user so the profile name does not exist in database
+      1. new user,  so the profile name does not exist in database
       2. new student row is inserted to database
-      3. 10 new survey answer rows are insert to database with the new student row id as foreign key
+      3. 10 new survey answer rows are inserted to database with the new student row id as foreign key
    2. survey page results
       1. three cards are populated with the 3 matches found
       2. manually validate the 3 matches are the top three compatibility calculations versus the user's survey answer set